WadhwaniAI/cough-against-covid/datasets/README.md

 ## Datasets: Downloading, cleaning and versioning

 This section has code and instructions for downloading and setting up a dataset for usage (training, inference etc.).
-In this section, we describe the directory structure to be maintained to store datasets/outputs, and the steps to download, clean and version a given dataset.
+In this section, we describe the steps to download, clean and version a given dataset.

 > Note: This assumes you have setup the dependencies by following the steps given in `setup/`.
 All the code you run in these steps should be run from inside a docker container.